cf73/agpur/content/collections/pages/home.md

         type: hard_break
       -
         type: text
-        text: 'NO performance claims are made differentiating among the AgPur speaker cable offerings, as load sensitivity and length requirements should guide Ag AWG mass selection among the four models.
+        text: 'NO performance claims are made differentiating among the AgPur Speaker Cable iterations, as load sensitivity and length requirements should guide Ag AWG mass selection among the four models.
 How refreshing!'
       -
         type: hard_break
       -